-A. The chair of the board may designate panels of two or more board members to conduct hearings pursuant to SDCL chapters 24-13, 24-14, 24-15, and 24-15A, take testimony, and take final action (See SDCL 24-15A-10).
+The chair of the board may designate panels of two or more board members to conduct hearings pursuant to SDCL chapters 24-13, 24-14, 24-15, and 24-15A, take testimony, and take final action (See SDCL 24-15A-10).

-Final Hearing
+Final Hearing:

-An offender charged with violating a condition, special limitation, or other rule of supervision will be afforded a final revocation hearing before the parole board within 30 days (30) days following their return to a South Dakota Department of Corrections (DOC) facility (see ARSD 17:60:03:03 & 17:60:11:07).
+An offender charged with violating a condition, special limitation, or other rule of supervision will be afforded a final revocation hearing before the parole board within 30 days following their return to a South Dakota Department of Corrections (DOC) facility. (see ARSD 17:60:03:03 & 17:60:11:07).

-Types of Revocation Hearings
+Types of Revocation Hearings:

-- B. The following revocation hearings are subsequent to the disposition meeting process (see Parole Board Policy 8.1.A.2 Dispositional Meetings and Attachment 6 Violation Sanctioning Guidelines): - A. Revocation Waiver Hearing the offender (with or without counsel) has reached an agreement of sanction, which is presented to a hearing panel or hearing officer. - B. Initial/Contested the offender did not reach an agreement and is contesting the allegations specified in the violation report. - C. Mitigation Only the offender has requested to appear before a hearing panel or hearing officer, admit to the alleged violations and offer mitigation. - D. Rejected Recommendation the hearing panel or hearing officer has rejected the agreed upon resolution and requested the offender appears before a new hearing panel or hearing officer for final revocation action.
+The following revocation hearings are subsequent to the disposition meeting process:

+- A. Revocation Waiver Hearing the offender (with or without counsel) has reached an agreement of sanction, which is presented to a hearing panel or hearing officer. - B. Initial/Contested the offender did not reach an agreement and is contesting the allegations specified in the violation report. - C. Mitigation Only the offender has requested to appear before a hearing panel or hearing officer, admit to the alleged violations and offer mitigation. - D. Rejected Recommendation the hearing panel or hearing officer has rejected the agreed upon resolution and requested the offender appears before a new hearing panel or hearing officer for final revocation action.

-Street Time
+Street Time:

 For new system offenders, all time spent on supervision, including time spent on suspended sentence, will be considered street time.
-For old system offenders, all time spent serving the suspended portion of the sentence will be considered street time (see attachment #6 - Maximum Potential Sanctions).
-When calculating the amount of street time an offender has accumulated, the date released to parole (start) and the in-custody date (end) will be used.
+For old system offenders, all time spent serving the suspended portion of the sentence will be considered street time When calculating the amount of street time an offender has accumulated, the date released to parole (start) and the in-custody date (end) will be used.

-Good Time
+Good Time:

 For old system offenders, all time considered and calculated as good time on an offender's sentence.
-Good time is not applicable to new system offenders (see attachment #6 - Maximum Potential Sanctions).
+Good time is not applicable to new system offenders.

-Dead Time
+Dead Time:

 For old system offenders, all time spent on absconder status will be considered dead time.
-Dead time is not applicable to new system offenders (see attachment $\#6-Maximum\ Potential\ Sanctions$).
+Dead time is not applicable to new system offenders.
 When calculating the amount of dead time an offender has accumulated, the absconder date (or ATL date; the date indicating the start of absconding behavior will be used) (start) and the detainer custody date (end) will be used (the date indicating the start of absconding behavior will be used).